bradenjonsson00/Social-Media-2.0/README.md

 I used react-router to manage the different pages before I started the backend.
 Flask is used to handle http requests for the database.
 I chose flask because I had used it before.

+## Funcionality
+Users can sign up or log in.
+This is done by sending a POST request to the server.
+The server interacts with its database  and tells the front end what to do in response.
+Once the user is signed in, they stay signed in with cookies, until they sign out.